ssswww4444/Cloud-Computing-Review/review notes/week8.md

     * One of the strong points of Spark is the **tighjtly-coupled** nature of its main components
     <img src="pic/spark.png" width="400">
     * Spark ships with a cluster manager of its own, but it can work with other cluster managers, such as **YARN or MESOS**

-* Programming on Spark
+#### Programming on Spark
 * mostly written in **Scala**, and uses this language by default in its interactive shell
     * however, APIs of Spark can be accessed by different languages: R, Python, and Java
 * Scala
     * multi-paradigm language: both functional and object-oriented
     * runs on JVM and can use Java libraries and Java objects
 * Most popular language used to develop Spark: Python and Java
     * other than Scala, there is a shell for Python (pySpark)

-* Getting data in/out of Spark
+#### Getting data in/out of Spark
 * Spark can read/write data in many formats, from text file to database, and it can use different file systems and DBMSs
 * Simplest way to get data into Spark (csv):
     * reading data from a csv file from the local file system
     * with a small change, Spark can be made to read from HDFS file system
     * `csv = sc.textFile("hdfs://file.csv")`
 * Another popular format: JSON
 * An efficient data format that is **unqiue** to Hadoop is: **sequence file**
     * a flat file composed of key/value pairs
 * Another option to load/save data:
     * serialised Java objects (Kryo library)
     * simple to implement, but neither faster nor robust
 * **HDFS or distributed DBMSs** can be used in conjunction with Spark
 * SQL queries can also be used to extract data
     * `df = sqlContext.sql("SELECT * FROM table")`
 * Relational DBMSs can be a source of data too
     * e.g. via JDBC
 * CouchDB, MangoDB, and ElasticSearch connectors are available

+#### Spark Shell